Tycro-Games/tycro-games.github.io/_posts/2024-02-24-Learning-Raytracing-in-8-weeks Part 1.md

 _I hope the legend is helpful_

-At first, this seems daunting, however, in computer graphics, we do not solve integrals analytically (most of the time I suppose), but we are trying to solve them numerically.
-In other words, we try to approximate until we get a solution that is very close to the truth.
-This is why we got so much noise in the image; over time, we would get less and less noise.
+At first, this may seem daunting, however, in computer graphics, we do not solve integrals analytically (most of the time I suppose), but we are trying to solve them numerically.
+In other words, we try to approximate until we get a result that is very close to reality.
+This is why we initially got so much noise in the image; over time, we will get less and less noise.
-For a much better explanation of this topic, you can click on [this](https://jacco.ompf2.com/2019/12/11/probability-theory-for-physically-based-rendering/) article.
+For a much better explanation of this topic, you can click on [this](https://jacco.ompf2.com/2019/12/11/probability-theory-for-physically-based-rendering/) article by Jacco Bikker.

 ---